DLL: Direct LIDAR Localization. A map-based localization approach for aerial robots: DLL: Direct LIDAR Localization

 \begin{itemize} \item Points out of the map.
 In this case, the distance function returns a set of interpolation parameters equal to zero.
 This produce both error and gradient equal to zero, avoiding influencing the optimization process.

 \item Unmapped objects.
 A robust Cauchy Kernel with scaling factor set to $0.1$ is applied to each point of the LIDAR.
-Thus, when the distance to the closest point is large, the kernel penalizes this constraint reducing its influence into the whole optimization process.
+Thus, when the distance to the closest point is large, the kernel penalizes this constraint reducing its influence into the whole optimization process. \reviewFernando{Huber Kernel was also tested with different scales factors, but the results were less accurate in most cases.}

 \end{itemize}